 Note: Clicking Save when no values are provided in any of the fields will disable LDAP in the application and prevent LDAP from being displayed as an authentication option on the login screen.

-When an LDAP user submits their credentials on the login page, the first match encountered will provide Anchore Enterprise Client with an associated Anchore Engine account that is used to define the scope of what the user can see and do once they are fully authenticated.
+When an LDAP user submits their credentials on the login page, the first match encountered will provide Anchore Enterprise Client with an associated Anchore Enterprise account that is used to define the scope of what the user can see and do once they are fully authenticated.

 If a match is detected, the submitted password is then validated against the one stored inside the matched LDAP record.
-If the password is correct and the associated Anchore Engine account is not suspended, the user will be successfully logged in.
+If the password is correct and the associated Anchore Enterprise account is not suspended, the user will be successfully logged in.
 If no match is found or the password is incorrect, authentication will fail.

 Adding a User Mapping